nextcord/nextcord/docs/interactions.rst

 You can also use choices to make fields that only accept certain values.

-The choices can be specified using ``choices`` which can be a list of choices or a mapping of choices to their values.
+The choices can be specified using ``choices`` in a :class:`~nextcord.SlashOption` which can be a list of choices or a mapping of choices to their values.

 .. code-block:: python3